AD4Noobs/site/content/building_a_active_directory/pdc/what_and_why/_index.md

 A object in AD is just a basic element that represents something.

-It could be a user, computer, group or even a printer attached to the network.
+It could be a user, computer, group, folders, or even a printer attached to the network.

 ![](objects.png)